openframeworks/ofBook/20_intro_to_graphics/chapter.md

 		}
 	}

 We are going to make use of the [`keyPressed(int key)`](http://openframeworks.cc/documentation/application/ofBaseApp.html#!show_keyPressed keyPressed "Documentation Page") function that is already built into your openFrameworks `.cpp` file to handle key events.
-Like `mousePressed()`, this function is called any time a key is pressed.
-We can use the integer that is passed into `keyPressed()` to switch our `drawingMode` variable.
+Like `mousePressed(...)`, this function is called any time a key is pressed.
+We can use the integer that is passed into `keyPressed(...)` to switch our `drawingMode` variable.
 We will use "r" for rectangle mode, "c" for circle mode, etc.

 But how exactly does an integer tell us which key has been pressed?
 That integer is actually the ASCII code for the key that was pressed.
 You can check out the [ASCII wiki](http://en.wikipedia.org/wiki/ASCII "ASCII Wiki Page") for details, but for this chapter it is enough to just know that ASCII is an agreed upon system for assigning numbers to characters.
 It turns out to be quite easy to check if the ASCII integer `key` is a particular character.
 Add these lines to your `keyPressed()` function to see what this looks like in code.